 Did you know that August is National Breastfeeding Month?
-Well, it is so here’s a little about my experience.
+Well, it is so here’s a little about my experience and why you should breastfeed if you are able to.
 As some of you may know, I gave birth to a beautiful baby girl 3 months ago.
 I have already talked about how easy the birth was so you can read that post here.
 Over the past three months have been truly amazing and I wouldn’t trade it for the world.
 I say this as my cute little ESA doggy stares at me.
 Her and my son have taken a huge liking to the new baby and it’s so wonderful to see them interact.

 When I had my son, I breastfed him up until he was about 1.5 years old.
 Why?
 BECAUSE I COULD. *Laughs* I joke, I joke.
 I kid, I kid.
 That was a partial joke.
 I breastfed him that long because I wanted him to decide on when he should be weaned.
 So naturally, I would do the same for my beautiful baby girl.
 In honor of National Breastfeeding Month, here are 5 reasons why you should breastfeed.